Myllykosken Pallo −47: Return

-In 2022 on their first season back in Kolmonen, while being heavy favourites for the coming campaign, MyPa was able to stabilize their results and started winning matches more frequently.
+In 2022 on their first season back in Kolmonen, MyPa was able to stabilize their results and started winning matches more frequently.
 However, due to losing points in key matches through the season, MyPa narrowly missed the promotion playoffs and came second behind Haminan Pallo-Kissat.
 In 2023 after bringing back many key players from the earlier seasons such as Jari Hassel and Jussi-Pekka Rämä, results improved and they won the league by a large margin.
 The championship granted them a direct promotion to Kakkonen for the 2024 season with Rämä being the top goalscorer of the league with 31 goals in 17 matches.

 International achievements

+Blackburn Rovers players warming up before a match against MyPa in the 2007–08 UEFA Cup.

 MyPa has participated in the UEFA Cup Winners' Cup, UEFA Cup and Intertoto Cup.
 It has faced many clubs like Boavista, PSV Eindhoven, Rapid București, Liverpool, Blackburn Rovers and Dundee United.
 In 2005 they reached the first round of UEFA Cup but lost the decisive match against Swiss side Grasshoppers 1–4 on aggregate.